dpnetca/100daysOfCode/README.md

 # 100 Days of Code
 I first heard about the 100 Days of Code concept sometime in the last year or two, and it has intrigued me.
-So this year, along with several fellow members of the [Router Gods](http://routergods.com) user group, I am doing the 100 days of Code book camp following this particular Udemy Course: https://www.udemy.com/course/100-days-of-code/
+So this year, along with several fellow members of the [Router Gods](http://routergods.com) user group, I am doing a 100 days of Code bootcamp following this particular Udemy Course: https://www.udemy.com/course/100-days-of-code/

-I intend to use this Repo to track my progress.
+I intend to use this repository to track my progress.

 ## repl.it
 for the first few days of lessons (possibly the first 15 days?) we are using repl.it for our code.